jomjol/neural-network-analog-needle-readout/Train-CNN_Analog-Needle-Readout/README.md

 ## Software Environment
 The training is done using Keras in a python environment.
 For training purpuses the code is documented in Jupyter notebooks.
 The environment is setup using Ananconda with Python 3.7.

-A step-by-step instruction for setting up an environemnt in Windows can be found here: [Training-Setup-Windows](Training-Setup-Windows)
+A step-by-step instruction for setting up an environemnt in Windows can be found here: [Training-Setup-Windows.md](Training-Setup-Windows.md)

 ## Basic Problem of ambiguous input to output mapping